limix/CellRegMap/usage.md

 There are three main functions that can be run within the CellRegMap package:

-* association test
+* Association test (development mode only)
-* interaction test
+* Interaction test
-* estimation of effect sizes
+* Estimation of effect sizes

 ## Association test
-The main functionality of CellRegMap is to investigate GxC interactions and identify context-specific effects (see Interaction test below).
+The main functionality of CellRegMap is to investigate GxC interactions and identify context-specific effects (see **Interaction test** below).
 However, to improve scalability, we recommend running the main (and computationally more intensive) function only on a set of candidate eQTLs.
-In the main paper we consider eQTL previously identified in the original study, however it is also possible to test for persistent eQTL effects within the CellRegMap framework itself, using this function.
+In the main paper we consider eQTLs previously identified in the original study, however it is also possible to test for persistent eQTL effects within the CellRegMap framework itself, using this function.
+In this case, the model can be cast as:

-The model is the same except background term.

 function: scan_association()